Ultimate WordPress SEO Guide (15+ Proven Tips)

 6: Nofollow Untrusted and Useless Links

-Check our coverage of the best and free SEO-friendly WordPress themes below.
-These themes have properly been coded, loads pretty quickly and give users a great experience.
+Check our coverage of the best free SEO-friendly WordPress themes below.
+These themes have properly been coded, load pretty quickly, and give users a great experience.
 These themes are highly responsive and mobile-friendly too.

 8: Make Use of a Caching Plugin